THE PHILOSOPHY OF READING AT REIGATE PRIORY:

 During the immersions stage of writing, reading is taught by engaging pupils in a high quality text linked to what they will be writing, and accompanied by various activities to promote an understanding and engagement in what they have read.

-Within all lessons across the curriculum, there are incidental and discretely planned opportunities for our pupils to read where they will encounter new subject-specific and technical vocabulary related to their learning.
+Within all lessons across the curriculum, there are incidental and discreetly planned opportunities for our pupils to read where they will encounter new subject-specific and technical vocabulary related to their learning.
 Pupils are encouraged to aloud in all subjects.

 Class Story time is an important part of our school day.
-Teachers read to their class for at least 10 minutes in a dedicated slot.
+Teachers read to their class for 10 minutes in a dedicated slot.
 The book is usually selected to support the reading lessons.
 Alternatively, texts are selected by teachers to demonstrate their love of reading.
 Teachers model their understanding of language and inference as they read by thinking aloud.